-- 1.21 Services are delivered by the YoT Provider directly or by other government and non-government service providers brokered by the YoT Provider.
-Brokering of services requires disclosure by the YoT Provider of personal information to other service providers; and collection by the YoT Provider of personal information from the other service providers about the young person's progress. - 1.22 The YoT Provider prepares a weekly client progress report which it provides to Juvenile Justice and Police.
+- 1.21 Services are delivered by the YoT Provider directly or by other government and nongovernment service providers brokered by the YoT Provider.
+Brokering of services may require disclosure by the YoT Provider of health information to other service providers; and collection by the YoT Provider of health information from the other service providers about the young person's progress. - 1.22 The YoT Provider prepares a weekly client progress report which it provides to Juvenile Justice and Police.